Guptaharshal1515/HoneyScope/README.md

-# Adaptive Web Application Honeypot with SIEM Integration and AI-Assisted Attack Analysis
+# HoneyScope - Adaptive Web Application Honeypot with SIEM Integration and AI-Assisted Attack Analysis

 > This system is deployed in an isolated lab environment for authorized security research only.